Financial aid •

 According to a new survey from the National Association of Student Financial Aid Administrators (NASFAA), more than half of colleges reported an increase in the number of “professional judgment requests” in 2020.

 A professional judgment request is just a fancy way of describing a third-party reexamination of a student’s FAFSA offer.

 But it’s one thing to convince a university to reexamine your financial aid offer.
 Actually securing a better financial aid package is a whole different ball game.

 That’s why any successful financial aid appeal must begin with a well-written and organized letter of extenuating circumstances.

 A letter of extenuating circumstances sounds complicated, but it’s really just an official request for help.

 Before you sit down and write a letter of extenuating circumstances for financial aid, you should get in touch with your financial aid office.
-They’ll be able to tell you who you should submit your letter to and whether you should deliver it virtually or physically.
+They’ll be able to tell you who to send the letter to and if it should be delivered virtually or physically.